- OneDrive random crashes can be enough to put one off despite all of its great features.

-Since new Windows 10 builds are coming out fast, there’s a chance you missed some of Windows updates that is crucial for normal work of your OneDrive app.
-To make sure all your updates are up to date, do the following:
+Since new Windows 10 builds are coming out fast, there’s a chance you missed some Windows updates that are crucial for the proper functioning of your OneDrive app.
+To make sure all your updates are in place, do the following:

 - Click the Start button